USC Marshall School of Business: Graduate

 For individuals, Marshall Executive Education offers open enrollment programming with business certificate programs – online and in-person – geared towards professional and personal development.

 Ph.D

 Ranked within the top 15 world business research institutions, the Marshall School offers a full-time doctoral program within the five academic departments.
 The program generally lasts 4–5 years with up to two years of dissertation.
 Along working with notable faculty, doctoral students also receive substantial financial aid, such as graduate assistantship and a living stipend, during their study.

 Trojan Family

 The Marshall School has more than 82,000 alumni worldwide in 123 countries.
 Events at Marshall often emphasize the importance of networking within the Trojan Family.

+Hayes Barnard Sustainability Fellowship

+In 2021, the USC Marshall School of Business launched the Hayes Barnard Sustainability Fellowship, an initiative designed to support MBA students who demonstrate a strong commitment to sustainable business practices.
+Funded by Hayes Barnard, the fellowship provides financial assistance to students working on sustainability-focused projects and research.